Kernix13/rural-homestead/livable-sheds-costs.md

 SUMMARY FROM OTHER SECTIONS:

-- cost around $30 - $150 per square foot - Converting your shed could cost you anywhere from $2000 to $30000.
+- Cost around $30 - $150 per square foot - Converting your shed could cost you anywhere from $2000 to $30000.
 But the costs ultimately depend on the quality of raw materials, fixtures, and structures
 - **All of these costs (including the cost of the shed) add up to around $20,000 – $27,000**
 - Getting your plumbing hooked up costs about $1,500 to $2,000.
 - You want to ensure your shed home is insulated - It costs around $3.50 per square footage to have someone spray foam your shed home – around $2.50 per square foot for flooring and ceiling and $2.50 per linear square foot for walls.
 For a standard shed home size (512 sq ft), that costs around $4,000 to $6,000